cloudbykristine/aws-cloud-challenge/README.md

 This project is part of the Cloud Resume Challenge, authored by Forrest Brazeal, which aims to demonstrate cloud skills by deploying a personal resume website using various cloud services.
 I used AWS services for this project, but can also be adapted to GCP and Azure.
-This README provides an overview of the project, setup instructions, and key components used.
+This README provides an overview of the project and key components used.

 ## Table of Contents
 - [Project Overview](#project-overview)